vishwasracharya/movies-node-web-app/learn/mongodb/notes.md

 A system can only have two of the three.

-- CA - Weak consistency, high availability
+- CA - Strong consistency, high availability
 - CP - Strong consistency, low availability
 - AP - Weak consistency, high availability